 This is not medical advice.
-If you experience severe and unexplained chest pain and breathlessness for more than 10 minutes, call 999 for an ambulance
+If you experience severe and unexplained chest pain or breathlessness that lasts for several minutes, call 999 for an ambulance

 What is angina?

 Angina happens when the blood supply to your heart is limited.
 This means that your heart cannot get enough oxygen.